Hair coloring: Adverse effects

+Phenylenediamine based hair dyes have been controversial and subject of many studies.
+Several products have been removed from the marketplace over the past decades.

-Hair coloring involves the use of chemicals capable of removing, replacing, and/or covering up pigments naturally found inside the hair shaft.
+Hair coloring can involve the use of chemicals capable of removing, replacing, and/or covering up pigments naturally found inside the hair shaft.
 Use of these chemicals can result in a range of adverse effects, including temporary skin irritation and allergy, hair breakage, skin discoloration and unexpected hair color results.
 According to the International Agency for Research on Cancer (IARC), in vitro and in vivo studies (in exposed human populations) have shown that some hair dyes and many chemicals used in the hair dyeing process can be considered mutagenic and carcinogenic.

 Skin irritation and allergy

 In certain individuals, the use of hair coloring can result in allergic reactions and/or skin irritation.
 Individuals allergic to gluten for example, will need to be cautious when purchasing hair color since certain hair dye includes gluten.
 Gluten does not need to be ingested for it to cause an allergy.
 Skin contact with gluten may cause a reaction; therefore, leading to an allergy.
 Symptoms of these reactions can include redness, sores, itching, burning sensation and discomfort.
 Symptoms will sometimes not be apparent immediately following the application and processing of the tint, but can also arise after hours or even a day later.

 To help prevent or limit allergic reactions, the majority of hair color products recommend that the client conduct a patch test before using the product.
 This involves mixing a small quantity of tint preparation and applying it directly to the skin for a period of 48 hours.
 If irritation develops, manufacturers recommend that the client not use the product.

 European dermatologists have, however, strongly advised against such pre-use testing, as it entails additional sensitisation (allergy) risk and the interpretation by lay people may not be sufficiently accurate.